 You come in and you have to be honest with these clients.
 You have to give them the ability of understanding, what are you really doing here?

 I had a discussion with the recruiter the other day, and she has a firm in San Diego that’s going through a process of finding people and they’ve had a very hard time because their job description was so lengthy.
 I don’t think I could do everything they wanted me to.
 And so, we were joking about it and I said, “Let me come in and I can help.
 At least we can bundle this down into what is doable and hire that person.
 And then we’ll figure out the rest.
 And a lot of it can be done in a pretty efficient manner.”

 We see that quite a bit and unknowingly, you just hit my soap box there: that job description of what ends up being everything in the company that isn’t being done by someone else, that kitchen drawer that you just throw everything into, and it’s tough to find.
 You’re also trying to hire for today, tomorrow, and the unknown.
 So, when you look at that approach that you just explained, to be able to decouple it and say, “What’s the expertise that’s on here that we’re more easily able to hire for and pay the right rate for it?
 And what are the items that maybe, Kurt, you can do?”

 In that situation, or when someone’s walking in, there’s a lot of heavy lifting to be done.
-There are things to be fixed or things to be built, and maybe that’s a little more appropriate for an interim to do, and then help find the right person once it’s stabilized.
+There are things to be fixed or things to be built, and maybe that’s a little more appropriate for an independent executive to do, and then help find the right person once it’s stabilized.